|Nutritional Guidelines (per serving)|

-Do not confuse a classic cheese and onion flan with a quiche; quiche now seems to describe any filled, open party case, not even representing the true meaning of the traditional French dish.
-The flan is made and tastes different.
-It is the traditional British version of the ubiquitous quiche and for many Brits is the stuff of memories of school breakfasts, summer lunches, and dinners with the flan served alongside a salad and often boiled new potatoes.
+Do not confuse a classic cheese and onion flan with a quiche.
+While this baked egg recipe may resemble the traditional French dish, the flan is made differently and tastes different.
+It is the traditional British version of the ubiquitous quiche and, for many Brits, is the stuff of memories.
+Those memories being school breakfasts, summer lunches, afternoon tea, and dinners with the flan served alongside a salad and often boiled new potatoes.

 - Pinch of salt

 - 110 grams butter (or an equal mix of butter and lard, cubed)

 - 2 to 3 tablespoons water (very cold)

 - 2 tablespoons extra virgin olive oil (or sunflower oil)

 - 1 large yellow onion (peeled, finely sliced, and sautéed)

 - 3 to 4 large eggs measuring (200 ml)

 - 75 grams mature cheddar cheese (coarsely grated)